f14XuanLv/fuclaude-pool-manager/README.md

     -   **Cause**: Cloudflare's `wrangler` tool updated its command-line syntax and output format in v4.
 Old commands like `wrangler kv namespace list --json` are no longer valid.
     -   **Solution**: The `deploy-worker.mjs` script in this project has been updated for `wrangler` v4+, enabling it to correctly parse the new command output format and use the new command syntax (e.g., `wrangler kv namespace list`).
 Please ensure you have pulled the latest code.
 If you still encounter issues, check your `wrangler` version (`npx wrangler --version`) and ensure the commands in the script are compatible.

+4.  **How do I delete the API token created by the "Deploy" button?**
+    -   **Cause**: When you use the "Deploy with Cloudflare" button, Cloudflare automatically creates an API token with limited permissions to connect to your repository.
+Deleting the repository or the Worker does not automatically delete this token.
+    -   **Solution**: You need to manually delete it from your Cloudflare profile:
+        1. Go to the Cloudflare dashboard, click your profile icon in the top right, and select **My Profile**.
+        2. Navigate to the **API Tokens** tab on the left.
+        3. Find the token (e.g., `your-repo-name build token`).
+        4. Click the `...` menu on the right and select **Delete**.
 ---
 ## License
 This project is licensed under the [MIT License](./LICENSE).